Mabel8686/RustPlugins/README.md

 **NPCGifts.cs** - spawns gifts on npc death, can configure the drop rate and cooldown for the gifts withe personalised message to the player

 **EventMessages.cs** - adds game tip event messages for servers who are changing TOD or skipping night and are manually spawning the default events with AutomatedEvents or similar

+**MapNameTimers.cs** - Displays map name, wipe timer and purge timers in the map name field  (Timers work off Epoch timestamp, use https://www.epochconverter.com/ to set your Epoch timestamp)